teched25xp264/teched2025-XP264/exercises/ex1/README.md

 Optional practice:
-- 👉 In order to subscribe or to retrieve an existing subscription for your session user (xp264-0xx) run the following github action:
+- 👉 Run Subscription workflow below to subscribe or to retrieve an existing subscription for your session user (xp264-0xx)

 | Run Subscription workflow |
 | -------- |